The Office of Residence Life shall provide technical and operational assistance

 with these meetings may result in loss of visitation as deemed appropriate

-by the Community Director.
+by the Residence Hall Manager.
 Residents will receive notice of mandatory meetings.

 Each Residence Hall is equipped with seminar rooms and/or recreation space.